310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Kanata %}
-fufu.
-It is not that easy to overcome your weaknesses.
+fufu. it is not that easy to overcome your weaknesses.

-Unlike you, most people cannot easily manage to do things just by getting into it… Mama.
+unlike you, most people cannot easily manage to do things just by getting into it… mama.

-Anyway, due to Chiaki’s uselessness, the children probably felt they had to get through this on their own this time, so they are keeping things going in his stead.
-Everything is just fine~♪
+anyway, due to chiaki’s uselessness, the children probably felt they had to get through this on their own this time, so they are keeping things going in his stead. everything is just fine~♪

-It is cuter if Chiaki shows his weak side every once in a while, anyway.
-Although, I am sure he would rather show his cool side.
+it is cuter if chiaki shows his weak side every once in a while, anyway. although, i am sure he would rather show his cool side.
 {% endbubble %}

 {% bubble Madara %}